StefanTan18/SysFinalProject/README.md

 ## Instructions:
 - Setup:
   1. Clone the repository onto your machine
-  2. Navigate to the repo in the terminal, and type "make"
+  2. Navigate to the repo in the terminal, and type "make forking_server"
-  3. The host user needs to run ./forking_server in that terminal
+  3. The host user needs to run ./server in that terminal
   4. Open a new terminal process, on the same machine, navigate to the repo, and run ./client
   5. As prompted, enter the number of players that are going to be participating

 Now that the game is setup, lets play!

 - Game Assumptions:
   1. All users who are playing are in the same room, and can talk amongst each other
   2. The host is using either a Windows, Linux, or Mac operating system

 - Game Overview:
   - Each player will be randomly assigned a role that they should not share with other users.
   - The two roles are civilian and mafia.